facebookarchive/oculus-debugger-vscode/README.md

 # Oculus Debugger

 Currently this repo is used only for submitting Oculus Debugger extension bugs from VSCode.
+The extension is available at: https://marketplace.visualstudio.com/items?itemName=oculus.oculus-vscode-debugger

 ### License